 Skip to content Skip to Chat

-The waterfall method is the most straightforward method for managing a project.
-Its name refers to the way a project develops systematically from one phase to another in a downward direction.
-Tasks must be completed in sequential, linear phases, and no phase can begin until the prior phase is complete.
+The Waterfall methodology is the most straightforward method for managing a project.
+Its name refers to the way a project flows from one phase to another in a downward direction.
+In Waterfall project management, tasks must be completed in sequential, linear phases, and no phase can begin until the prior phase is complete.
 Each team member has a clear role and works toward an end goal.
-This method is designed to show progress simply so it’s easy to see if a project is moving forward on schedule.
+This structure makes progress easy to track against the project schedule.

 The phases of the waterfall method generally look like this: